The Metropolitan Airports Commission just adopted the disastrous $15 minimum wage ordinance for an already ailing airline industry

 That’s the same date the minimum hits $15 for the largest employers in Minneapolis and St. Paul, which have both adopted citywide minimum wage ordinances in recent years.
 Some employers, including Minneapolis Target Corp.
 (NYSE: TGT) and Richfield-based Best Buy Co., Inc. (NYSE: BBY), have already raised their starting wage to $15 an hour.

-The MAC already knows raising the minimum wage is bad for businesses
+The MAC already knows a $15 minimum wage is bad for businesses

-Due to the coronavirus, there has been a tremendous drop in travel.
-This has impacted revenue for the airport and the businesses that operate in the airport terminals, forcing the MAC to set the issue aside.
+Since the pandemic reduced air travel, revenues for the airport and the businesses that operate in the airport terminals dropped, forcing the MAC to set the issue aside.
 But even without the impact of the coronavirus, businesses were already going to struggle to adopt a higher minimum wage.

 The MAC next month is scheduled to act on a long-term financial relief framework for the concessionaires who operate terminal shops, bars and restaurants.
 Some were already asking for help adjusting to a higher minimum wage before the pandemic dealt a heavy blow to airport foot traffic.